BIRSBiointegration/Hackathon/README.md

 - [Elana Fertig](https://fertiglab.com/) (John Hopkins)
 - [Kim-Anh Lê Cao](https://lecao-lab.science.unimelb.edu.au/) (University of Melbourne)

-# Abstract submission due March 9
-We do prefer that trainees have a first go at the analysis of one of the hackathon study as this is the main aim of this workshop.
-The form to submit an abstract is [here](https://docs.google.com/forms/d/e/1FAIpQLSc1sI2WDo9eEUnVPIzuX7bMR95hoSf_wrZUdIRMshkUhcElpA/viewform)

 # Multi-omics studies
 *We provide easy access to our three multi-omics studies at the following links*.